How to Apply

 Applications will not be reviewed by the admissions committee until all documentation has been received.
 Contact us if you have difficulties meeting this deadline.

-NEW!
-For Fall 2020 admissions, applicants who do not wish to be considered for scholarships may submit for a late deadline of April 1.
+For Fall 2023 admissions, applicants who do not wish to be considered for scholarships may submit for a later deadline of April 1.
 However, only applicants who submit by the January 15 deadline will be considered for scholarship funding.

 Application Fee Refunds and Waivers

-All applicants who submit their complete applications by December 1 will have their application fee refunded.
+*All applicants who submit their complete applications by December 1 will have their application fee waived.
 To qualify, applicants must submit their complete application, including all letters of recommendation and unofficial transcripts, by midnight on December 1.
-These applicants will pay the $90 application fee up-front and then receive a refund in late December or January.

 Additionally, the following groups of applicants are eligible for fee waivers (and do not need to meet the early December 1 deadline):